thib1984/ytdlmusic/README.md

 , no panic!
 You have just downloaded a newer version of youtube-dl which is not in apt.
 When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
 If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``

-### I would like a MP3 format but I only get an OGG format, why?
+### I would like a MP3 format but I only get an M4A format, why?

 The ``ffmpeg`` package is required for the MP3 conversion.
 Install it and retry to launch ytdlmusic